jackkuipers/GWnorm/README.md

 ### Simulations

 The main simulations run from the files `comparison_prime.R` and `comparison_density.R`, with the simulations results stored in the **sim_results** folder and plotted in the **plots** folder.

+### Special cases

+Code to check and count the special cases is in the **special_case_count** folder, with the `.Rdata` file storing the results for Table 1.
+This is superceded by functionality in the [_GWnorm_](https://CRAN.R-project.org/package=GWnorm) package to evaluate the normalising constant for those cases, as in the Examples above.